When it comes to natural hair tips, it’s reasonably easy to spot the common ones such as:

-I have come across a number of tips with using cold water on natural hair.
-Cold water helps to seal the cuticle of the hair shaft.
+I have come across several tips with using cold water on natural hair.
+The cold water helps to seal the cuticle of the hair shaft.
 Refrigerating your leave-in conditioner will help with sealing your hairs cuticle and giving your hair that added shine.

 Pre-poo with olive oil

-You may have already heard of pre-pooing, which is an additional oil rinse to help detangle the hair easier.
-However on wash day, to be specific shampoo day, you want to apply olive oil and hot/warm water to dry hair and cover with plastic cap for an hour before washing.
+You may have already heard of pre-pooing, which is an additional oil rinse to help detangle the hair more manageable.
+However, on wash day, to be specific shampoo day, you want to apply olive oil and hot/warm water to dry hair and cover with a plastic cap for an hour before washing.
 This will allow your hair to have more slip while trying to detangle before shampooing.

-For those natural ladies who like to straighten their hair, this is an amazing tip to keep in mind.
-Prior to straightening your hair or using any heat tools do a protein treatment first after your wash session.
-High heat can denature your hair causing heat damage and a good protein treatment can help prevent this.
+For those natural ladies who like to straighten their hair, this is a fantastic tip to keep in mind.
+Before straightening your hair or using any heat tools do a protein treatment first after your wash session.
+High heat can denature your hair causing heat damage, and a proper protein treatment can help prevent this.
 It is equally beneficial to use a protein conditioner after any heated styles.
 This will be another barrier to help save your curls from heat damage along with your heat protectant.

 These are two products we naturalistas never mix.
 Usually mixing gels and creams creates a film or white residue that sits on top of the hair.
-However, when you find two products that agree with each other it can be a magical combination.
+However, when you find two products that agree with each other, it can be a magical combination.
 I experiment by taking a few of my creams and mix it with my eco styler gel.
-I put a little bit on the back of my hand and mix them together.
-If I mix them together and it becomes clear then I know it’s a good mix.
-If it looks white or clumpy then it will likely leave a white film or residue in your hair.
+I put a little bit on the back of my hand and mix them.
+If I mix them and it becomes apparent then I know it’s a right mix.
+If it looks white or clumpy, then it will likely leave a white film or residue in your hair.
 Usually, gels and creams within the same product line/brand will work well together.
 If you find the right curl cream and gel combo it should help the curls last in windy, hot, and humid weather conditions.

 Hair Webbing: dehydration and split end: